 The name Bathsheba in the Bible

-Bathsheba, daughter of Ammiel, is the wife of Uriah, a Hittite and high ranking soldier in king David's army (2 Samuel 11:3).
+Bathsheba, daughter of Ammiel or Eliam, is the wife of Uriah, a Hittite and high ranking soldier in king David's army (2 Samuel 11:3).
 He's also unfortunate enough to be the king's neighbor.
 When Uriah is out fighting his king's war, David summons Bathsheba and impregnates her.
-To deal with this, he places Uriah front-center at the battle front and then withdraws his army (Uriah himself carries this order to general Joab—2 Samuel 11:14).
+To deal with this, he places Uriah front-center at the battle front and then withdraws his army (Uriah himself carries this order to general Joab — 2 Samuel 11:14).
 Uriah subsequently dies by arrows at the battle of Rabbah.